rubocop/ruby-style-guide/README.md

     end
     ```

-* Add underscores to big numeric literals to improve their readability.
+* Add underscores to large numeric literals to improve their readability.

     ```Ruby
     # bad - how many 0s are there?